-Only eighteen lawyers in Ohio are Certified Elder Law Attorneys (CELA’s), and two of them are here at Hickman & Lowder.
+Only 25 lawyers in Ohio are Certified Elder Law Attorneys (CELAs) and one of them are here at Hickman & Lowder.
 But what does that certification mean?
 Aren’t certifications as common as plaques on the wall?

 So, while some certifications may be misleading, the CELA designation uniquely identifies and attorney well-prepared to provide services to older adults and individuals with disabilities.